Roz (Top Dog)

-In her spare time she is a keen indoor and outdoor sport climber.
+In her spare time she is a keen indoor and outdoor rock climber.

-Vicki joined the team in late 2015, and helps with group walks.
+Vicki joined the team in early 2015, and helps with group walks.
+Vicki also helps with staff training.

 Vicki worked at Hollyhedge Animal Sanctuary for 13 years before leaving to start a family.